linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Capital Asset Pricing Models.md

 - All investors have mean-variance efficient portfolios.
 - All investors can lend all they have or can borrow all they want at the same risk-free interest rate that the U.S. federal government pays to borrow money.

 By the mean it is meant the expected value of the return of a security or portfolio.
 Thus, throughout this entry, we use the terms "mean return" and "expected return" interchangeably.
 By variance, we mean the variance of the returns of a security or portfolio.
 This is the square of the standard deviation, the most commonly used measure in statistics to quantify the dispersion of the possible outcomes of some random variable.
-Standard deviation is the more intuitively meaningful measure: Most of any probability distribution is between its mean mi nus two standard deviations and mean plus two distributions.
+Standard deviation is the more intuitively meaningful measure: Most of any probability distribution is between its mean minus two standard deviations and mean plus two distributions.
 It is not true that most of a distribution is between the mean and plus or minus two variances, or any other number of variances.
 While standard deviation is the more intuitive measure, formulas are more conveniently expressed in terms of variance.
 One can most easily compute the variance of a portfolio and then take its square root to obtain its standard deviation.

 By mean-variance efficient portfolios, we mean that of all the possible portfolios that can be created from all of the securities in the market, the ones that have highest mean for a given variance.